Emergent hydrodynamics in non-equilibrium quantum systems

 To probe the prethermalization timescale $\tau_{D_\eff}$, a different diagnostic is needed.
 In particular, we compute the second R\'{e}nyi entropy, $S_2 = -\log_2 \tr [\rho^2_{\mathrm{s}}]$, where $\rho_{\mathrm{s}}$ is the reduced density matrix of the three leftmost spins.
 While the system begins in a product state with $S_2=0$, its entropy quickly approaches a \emph{prethermal plateau}, consistent with the Gibbs state of $D_\eff$ at a temperature that matches the initial energy density (Fig.~\ref{fig1}b) \cite{SM}.
 The timescale at which this occurs corresponds to $\tau_{D_\eff}$ and, indeed, we observe $\tau_{D_\eff} \sim 1/J_{\mathrm{local}}$ independent of the driving frequency $\omega$.
 Similar to the energy density, at late times $t > \tau^*$, $S_2$ begins to approach its infinite temperature value, $S_2^{T=\infty} = 3$ bits.

-\emph{Benchmarking DMT} --- To confirm the reliability of DMT in the simulation of Floquet dynamics, we compare it with numerically exact Krylov subspace methods \cite{slepc1, slepc2, petsc1} at small system sizes ($L=20$).
+\emph{Benchmarking DMT}---To confirm the reliability of DMT in the simulation of Floquet dynamics, we compare it with Krylov subspace methods \cite{fn8,slepc1, slepc2, petsc1}.
 This analysis not only gauges the applicability of DMT, but also leads to insights into the nature of the Floquet heating process.

-Time evolution with DMT proceeds via two repeating steps: TEBD-like approximation of the time evolution unitary and truncation of the MPDO.
-In the TEBD-like step, we Trotter decompose the time evolution operator into a series of gates which we then apply to the MPDO.
-Because each gate application increases the bond dimension of the MPDO, we must truncate it back to a fixed maximum bond dimension, which we call $\chi$.
-During the truncation step, DMT separates $\chi$ into two contributions: $\chi = \chi^{\mathrm{preserve}} + \chi^{\mathrm{extra}}$. $\chi^{\mathrm{preserve}} = 2^{\ell}$ is used to guarantee the preservation of all observables on $\ell$ contiguous sites during the truncation step \cite{SM}, and we call $\ell$ the \textit{preservation diameter} \cite{fn4}. $\chi^{\mathrm{extra}}$ is then used to preserve the remaining correlations with largest magnitude~\cite{White_2017}.
+Time evolution with DMT proceeds via two repeating steps: a TEBD-like approximation of the time evolution unitary and a truncation of the MPDO.
+In the TEBD-like step, we Trotter decompose the time evolution operator into a series of local gates which we then apply to the MPDO \cite{White_2017}.
+Because each local gate application increases the bond dimension of the corresponding tensors, we must truncate them back to a fixed maximum bond dimension, which we call $\chi$.
+During this truncation step, a conventional TEBD method will discard the terms which contribute the least to the entanglement \cite{Schollwock,Orus}.
+As a result, this truncation is agnostic to the locality of the discarded correlations.
+By contrast, in DMT we explicitly prioritize the preservation of short-range correlations \cite{White_2017}.
+To this end, DMT separates $\chi$ into two contributions: $\chi = \chi^{\mathrm{preserve}} + \chi^{\mathrm{extra}}$. $\chi^{\mathrm{preserve}} = 2^{\ell}$ is used to store the information of all observables on $\ell$ contiguous sites around the truncated tensor---we call $\ell$ the \textit{preservation diameter} \cite{SM,fn4}. $\chi^{\mathrm{extra}}$ is then used to preserve the remaining correlations with largest magnitude.
+Crucially, the preservation of short-range correlations allows DMT to conserve (up to Trotter errors) the instantaneous energy density \cite{White_2017}.
+To be more specific, in Floquet systems, DMT conserves $H(t)$ at each instant, but it \emph{does not} explicitly conserve $D_\eff$.

 We utilize three diagnostics to compare the time evolution between DMT and Krylov: the average energy density (Fig.~\ref{fig2}a), local two-point correlation functions (Fig.~\ref{fig2}b), and the second R\'{e}nyi entropy (Fig.~\ref{fig2}c).